-We value your voice and opinion at Crown Preparatory Academy, if you have any issue that requires our involvement we will work with you to resolve it.
-We encourage you to bring issues to your school administrator by submitting a Complaint Form.
-Any stakeholder complaint that is not under the Uniform Complaint Procedure (see below), including but not limited to discipline, attendance, and grades, should be reported using the stakeholder Complaint Form.
-Please see our website or the front office for the Complaint Form.
+We value your voice and opinion at STEM Prep Elementary, if you have any issue that requires our involvement we will work with you to resolve it.
+We encourage you to bring issues to your school administrator by submitting a Parents/Guardians Concerns & Action Plan Form.
+Any complaint that is not under the Uniform Complaint Procedure (see below), including but not limited to discipline, attendance, and grades, should be reported using the Concerns & Action Plan Form.
+Please see our main office for the form.